Integration Architecture

 • Tokenized Filepath: C2C only allows uploading assets to specific root filepaths, but below that requirement your device can be configured to upload assets to a dynamically calculated filepath based on the asset's supplied metadata.

-• Required Metadata Attributes: What metadata will be required when you upload am asset to Frame.io, most notably to support the tokenized file path.
+• Required Metadata Attributes: What metadata will be required when you upload an asset to Frame.io, most notably to support the tokenized file path.

-• Socket Status Enabled: Whether the integration will use low-latency sockets for communicating it's current status, or lower-latency REST calls.
+• Socket Status Enabled: Whether the integration will use low-latency sockets for communicating its current status, or higher-latency REST calls.

 The features your device supports can change across firmware versions.
-To enable backwards compatibility and a clean user experience — the configuration for you device is dynamically selected based on the detected firmware version.
+To enable backwards compatibility and a clean user experience — the configuration for your device is dynamically selected based on the detected firmware version.
 In the near future, an integration will be able to have more than one DeviceModel.
-Which Device model is used will be determined by comparing the firmware version of the device to the minimum firmware version requirement of a specific device model (see below).
+Which Device model is used will be determined by comparing the firmware version of the device to the minimum firmware version requirement of a specific device model.

-In both cases, a ProjectDevice will identify itself using a unique identification value. client_id or hardware devices, and device_id for C2C Applications.
+A ProjectDevice identifies itself using a unique identification value called client_id.
 This value should be something guaranteed not to be shared between two devices.
 It can be the serial number of a device or a random string that the device generated once and saves.
-The device_id should NOT be a value your device or application does not own, like the MAC address of a computer.
+The client_id should NOT be a value your device does not own, like the MAC address of a computer.

 Each ProjectDevice will have a specific Frame.io Project associated with it and an OauthAuthorization granting the device access to the project and a set of scopes detailing what a device is allowed to do.
 For more on what scopes are available, see the detailed guides on implementing authentication and authorization.